bcoop716/BusLaneML/README.md

 4. **Ensure SUMO is installed**<br>
     Download and install SUMO from: https://www.eclipse.dev/sumo/
     Make sure the sumo and sumo-gui binaries are in your system's PATH.

+   🚀 Running the Code
+Train the RL Agent

+bash
+Copy
+Edit
+python main_training.py
+This will start training a DQN agent on the selected SUMO environment.

+Test or Simulate a Trained Model

+bash
+Copy
+Edit
+python run.py
+This runs the simulation using a trained model.

+Visualize and Analyze Results

+bash
+Copy
+Edit
+python analyze_results.py
+This script generates plots and metrics for evaluating the model’s performance.